sol-eng/singularity-rstudio/README.md

 * add Java integration to the installed version of R since `rJava` is a problematic R package
 * setup binary repositories for CRAN and BioConductor from public RSPM
 * for CentOS 7 add [devtoolset-10](https://access.redhat.com/documentation/en-us/red_hat_developer_toolset/10/html-single/user_guide/index) to allow for more recent compiler toolchain.
+* Install SLURM binaries into the container to prevent any linux distribution dependency on the distribution used on the HPC cluster

 ## Singularity recipe